MichaelLangbein/tdl2/backend/data/wiki/math/category_theory.md

 Monoids are a special type of category, namely one with one one object.
 This doesn't make much sense for objects like the natural numbers: if we can only pick one natural number, then there also aren't many interesting morphisms on that number.
 But it does make sense if the one object is a type, like for example `int`.

+Contrary to categories, in monoids the composition between any two morphisms is always possible - that's because any morphism in a monoid is a mapping $X \to X$, and that is always composable with another $X \to X$.

 **Example 1:** The monoid of (`int`, `addX`, $\circ$)
 - Object: the type `int`
 - morphisms: the functions `add0`, `add1`, `add2`, ...